-where $\lVert \cdot \rVert$ denotes the Euclidean norm of the vector.
-If we have a large number of particles then calculating this norm directly is computationally expensive and calculating it would defeat the objective of encoding the values in a quantum register.
-However an approximation of the form
+where $\lVert \cdot \rVert$ denotes the Euclidean (L2) norm.
+If we have a large number of SPH particles then calculating this norm directly is computationally expensive and defeats the objective of encoding the values in a quantum register.
+However we use an approximation of the form

-can be readily calculated using the function $f$ or approximated using a smaller number of its values.
+using the function $f$ or a smaller number of its values.
 As $N$ becomes large this approximation becomes increasingly accurate.
-So our vector $\mathbf{a}$ can be rewritten, using an $m$ qubit quantum register, as $\lVert \mathbf{a} \rVert \ket{a}$.
+Hence we rewrite $\mathbf{a}$ using an $m$ qubit quantum register as $\lVert \mathbf{a} \rVert \ket{a}$.
 The norm of $\ket{a}$ is unity so this is a legitimate quantum state.

-Encoding the kernel vector $\mathbf{W}$ requires a little more ingenuity since calculating the Euclidean norm of this vector would be computationally expensive.
-Firstly we will scale the vector using the value $c=\max(|W(r,h)|)$ so that the maximum/minimum value is $\pm 1$.
-We shall define the scaled vector $\widetilde{\mathbf{W}} = \mathbf{W} / c$.
-If $W(r,h)$ is a symmetric kernel function then $c=W(0,h)$ however $c$ will vary for different kernels and therefore for derivatives of the kernel too.
-Despite being different for different kernels, $c$ is easily determined by finding the maxima and minima of the kernel function and determining the largest absolute value.
-Next we scale the vector again using the number of subintervals $N$, to give the scaled vector $\widehat{\mathbf{W}} = \mathbf{W} / cN$, so that the largest absolute value of the vector $\widehat{\mathbf{W}}$ is $1/N$.
-We will create a quantum state using the values in the vector $\widehat{\mathbf{W}}$ combined with a complex term which we will choose to satisfy the requirements of a quantum register \eqref{eqn:sum_of_probabilities}.
+Encoding the kernel vector $\mathbf{W}$ requires a little more ingenuity since calculating the Euclidean norm of this vector is computationally expensive.